avp9-nexus/avp9-nexus/README.md

 `0x471796C1644d87f30AD81D36f6d4A56f0e270c23`, source verified.

 **[Agent governance](https://github.com/avp9-nexus/nexus-art/blob/main/AGENT-GOVERNANCE.md)**
-— ten rules that stop an agent, and the human directing it, from asserting what neither has verified.
+— eleven rules that stop an agent, and the human directing it, from asserting what neither has verified.
 Each rule is paired with the mistake that produced it.
-The file opens on a failure that happened despite all ten being in force.
+The file opens on a failure that happened despite every rule then in force.

 Also: [PR #2632](https://github.com/ethereum/clear-signing-erc7730-registry/pull/2632)
 on the ERC-7730 registry — a clear-signing descriptor so a hardware wallet shows